coopersamuel/minesweeperJS/README.md

 # minesweeperJS
-A minesweeper game built with React
+A from-scratch remix of the classic minesweeper game, built with React/Redux

 Play the game at https://coopersamuel.github.io/minesweeperJS/